 1. The person’s status as a medical marijuana license holder; or

-2. Employers may take action against a holder of a medical marijuana license holder if the holder uses or possesses marijuana while in the holder’s place of employment or during the hours of employment.
+2. Employers may take action against a holder of a medical marijuana license if the holder uses or possesses marijuana while in his or her place of employment or during the hours of employment.
 Employers may not take action against the holder of a medical marijuana license solely based upon the status of an employee as a medical marijuana license holder or the results of a drug test showing positive for marijuana or its components.” (emphasis added)

 Employers are still within their rights to test employees in Oklahoma for marijuana, regardless of cardholder status.
-Nothing in SQ 788 limits an employer’s right to test for marijuana and/or its metabolites.
+Nothing in the state medical marijuana law limits an employer’s right to test for marijuana and/or its metabolites.

 Broadly speaking, employers retain their rights to discipline and/or terminate for marijuana use in the workplace.

 Recreational use is not legal in the state.
-If an employee tests positive for marijuana and does not have a medical marijuana card, an employer can terminate and/or discipline according to his/her drug-free workplace policy.
+If an employee/applicant tests positive for marijuana and does not have a medical marijuana license, an employer can terminate and/or discipline according to his/her drug-free workplace policy.

-Employers are not permitted to discipline and/or terminate a cardholding medical marijuana employee based solely on the presence of marijuana and/or its metabolites in a drug test.
-Neither SQ 788 nor the Oklahoma state legislature have provided guidance for employers as to what could be used in conjunction with a marijuana positive test that would warrant disciplinary measures and/or termination for a medical marijuana user.
+Employers are not permitted to discipline and/or terminate a license holding medical marijuana employee/applicant based solely on the presence of marijuana and/or its metabolites in a drug test.
+Neither SQ 788 as passed, the Unity Bill, nor the Oklahoma state legislature have provided guidance for employers as to what could be used in conjunction with a marijuana positive test that would warrant disciplinary measures and/or termination for a medical marijuana user unless the individual used/possessed marijuana during work hours, was “under the influence”, or is in a designated safety-sensitive position.

-Employers in Oklahoma should reach out to legislative representatives, the Department of Labor, and the OMMA, asking for further guidance about medical marijuana in the workplace.
+The Unity Bill brought much needed clarification to employers in Oklahoma as to their rights when it comes to medical marijuana using employees and applicants, however, there is still more clarification needed.
+Employers in Oklahoma should reach out to legislative representatives, the Department of Labor, and the OMMA, asking for further guidance pertaining to medical marijuana in the workplace.
 As more employers raise safety concerns, it is likely that the legislature will address these pertinent issues in a timely manner.

 Get answers directly from DISA’s subject matter experts with ‘Ask DISA’.